 Our investment portfolio is maintained in accordance with our investment policy which identifies allowable investments, specifies credit quality standards and limits the credit exposure of any single issuer.
-Our investment portfolio has historically consisted of cash equivalents and marketable securities which primarily included corporate bonds.
-We did not have marketable securities as of January 29, 2022.
+Our investment portfolio consists of cash equivalents and marketable securities which includes U.S. government agencies, corporate bonds and commercial paper.
+The marketable securities portfolio as of January 28, 2023 consisted of \$16 million of securities with maturity dates within one year or less and \$9 million with maturity dates over one year.
 We consider all securities available-for-sale including those with maturity dates beyond 12 months, and therefore classified these securities, as applicable, as short-term investments within current assets on the consolidated balance sheets as they are available to support current operational liquidity needs.